Shopping for BBQ Gear? Start Here!

 1885 – Charles “Hamburger Charlie” Nagreen (above).
 Born in Wisconsin in 1870, at age 15, in 1885, Nagreen was selling meatballs at the fair in Seymour, WI.
 He smashed a meatball and placed it between two slices of bread so fair goers could stroll the midway and eat at the same time.
 He named it after the Hamburg steak, the ground beef platter popular with the many German settlers in the area.
 Nagreen came back to the Seymour Fair, and others, for 65 years.
 Seymour now calls itself Home of the Hamburger and the fair celebrates the handheld meal every year.
 Evidence to support this claim is thin.

 1885 – The Menches brothers.
 According to legend, two brothers from Ohio made a living as vendors at fairs, and they specialized in sausages cooked on a griddle.
-In 1885 they were at the Erie County Fair in Hamburg, NY, also called the Hamburg Fair, they ran out of sausage and all they could buy from the local butcher was some some chopped beef which they griddled and sold on bread.
+In 1885 they were at the Erie County Fair in Hamburg, NY, also called the Hamburg Fair, they ran out of sausage and all they could buy from the local butcher was some chopped beef which they griddled and sold on bread.
 Alas, there isn’t much evidence to support this legend, either.

 Late 1880s – “Uncle Fletch” Davis.
-Fletcher Davis of Athens, TX, laid claim to fame by bringing hamburger sandwiches to the 1904 St. Louis World’s Fair where they were very popular.
+Fletcher Davis of Athens, TX, laid claim to fame by bringing hamburger sandwiches to the 1904 St. Louis World’s Fair, where they were very popular.
 Local legend says he sold them at his cafe on the Henderson County courthouse square as early as the late 1880s.
-A report in the the New York Tribune from the Fair described a hamburger sandwich, but did not name the vendor, and like Nagreen and the Menches brothers, only legend supports his claim.
+A report in the New York Tribune from the Fair described a hamburger sandwich, but did not name the vendor, and like Nagreen and the Menches brothers, only legend supports his claim.

 1900 – Louis Lassen at Louis Lunch.
 Lassen sold steak sandwiches in the heart of New Haven, CT, and made ground beef steaks and meat loaf from the trimmings.
 Legend has it that one day in 1900 a man rushed into the small luncheonette and ordered a quick meal that he could eat on the run.
 Lassen slapped a broiled ground beef patty between two slices of bread, possibly toast, and sent him on his way.
 Before long, it was on the menu.